 The Work Truck Solutions segment primarily participates in the truck and vehicle upfitting industry in the United States.
 Customers are billed separately for the truck chassis by the chassis manufacturer.
 The Company only records sales for the amount of the upfit, excluding the truck chassis.
-Generally, the Company obtains the truck chassis from the truck chassis manufacturer through either its floor plan agreement with a financial institution or bailment pool agreement with the truck chassis acquired through the floor plan agreement, the Company upfits chassis which are owned by the end customer.
-For truck chassis acquired through the floor plan agreement, the Company upfits chassis which are owned by the end customer.
-For truck chassis, but rather only holds title to the vehicle from the time the chassis is received by the Company until the completion of the up-fit.
+Generally, the Company obtains the truck chassis from the truck chassis manufacturer through either its floor plan agreement with a financial institution or bailment pool agreement with the truck chassis manufacturer.
+Additionally, in some instances the Company upfits chassis which are owned by the end customer.
+For truck chassis acquired through the floor plan agreement, the Company holds title to the vehicle from the time the chassis is received by the Company until the completion of the up-fit.
 Under the bailment pool agreement, the Company does not take title to the truck chassis, but rather only holds the truck chassis on consignment.
 The Company pays interest on both of these arrangements.
-The Company records revenue in the same manner net of the value of the truck chassis in both the Company's floor plan adjuent pool agreements.
+The Company records revenue in the same manner net of the value of the truck chassis in both the Company's floor plan and bailment pool agreements.
 The Company does not set the price for the truck chassis, is not responsible for the billing of the chassis and does not have inventory risk in either the bailment pool or floor plan agreements.
 The Work Truck Solutions segment also has manufacturing operations of municipal snow and ice control equipment, where revenue is recognized upon shipment of equipment to the customer.